Topological multi-mode waveguide QED

 \section{Spontaneous emission of emitters coupled to the edge of the photonic lattice~}

-In this section, we will consider what happens when a two-level emitter, with Hamiltonian $H_S=\omega_e\sigma_{ee}$, couples to one of the edges of such HH lattice that, for concreteness, we assume to be the left one of Fig.~\ref{fig:1}(a) In general, we will consider the most standard local light-matter couplings given by:
+In this section, we will consider what happens when a two-level emitter, with Hamiltonian $H_S=\omega_e\sigma_{ee}$, couples to one of the edges of such HH lattice that, for concreteness, we assume to be the left one of Fig.1(a) of the main text.
+In general, we will consider the most standard local light-matter couplings given by:

 where $g$ is the coupling strength of the bath, $\rr_e$ the position of the cavity mode the emitter couples to, and $\sigma_{\alpha\beta}=\ket{\alpha}\bra{\beta}$ the dipole operator of the optical emitter transition that couples the photonic bath.
 In Section~\ref{subsec:giant}, however, we will consider the non-local couplings that can be engineered with giant atoms~\cite{kockum18a,Gonzalez-Tudela2019b,FriskKockum2021,Kannan2020,Wang2021a}, as a way of selectively coupling some of the topological edge modes.